-Professor Frank J. Doti is a cum laude 1969 graduate of Chicago-Kent College of Law and 1966 graduate of the University of Illinois at Champaign Urbana.
+Professor Frank J. Doti is a cum laude 1969 graduate of IIT- Chicago-Kent College of Law and 1966 graduate of the University of Illinois at Champaign Urbana.
 He is a member of the lawyer bars of the states of California, Illinois and Colorado and is admitted to practice before the U.S. Supreme Court.
 He is also a Certified Public Accountant.

-Professor Doti is certified by the California State Bar as a Tax Law Specialist under the demanding certification of law specialists program.
+Professor Doti is certified by the California State Bar as a Tax Law Specialist under the certification of law specialists program.

 He was an associate attorney for five years at McDermott Will & Emery in Chicago, the largest U.S. tax law firm in the nation.
 He served as vice president and tax law counsel for seven years at the Leo Burnett advertising agency in Chicago.

 Doti teaches contract law, federal income taxation, and estate and gift tax law.
-The third edition of his Contract Law Flowcharts and Cases book was published by WestLaw in 2012 and is used by students, professors and lawyers worldwide.
+The fourth edition of his Contract Law Flowcharts and Cases book was published by West Academics in 2016 and is used by students, professors and lawyers worldwide.
 Chapman students selected Doti as Professor of the Year in 2012.
-As such he was the first recipient of the Katherine Darmer Teaching Excellence Award.
+As such, he was the first recipient of the Katherine Darmer Teaching Excellence Award.

 Doti founded the first pro-bono taxation law clinic in California.
-Chapman’s is one the first to garner IRS funding and has been awarded more than $1.5 million since inception.
+Chapman’s is one the first to garner IRS funding and has been awarded more than $2 million since inception.
 He founded Chapman’s JD Tax Law Emphasis program, the very first emphasis program at Chapman.

 Frank is the founder and a board consultant of the Orange County Legal Education Foundation.
-The Foundation has granted over $1 million in scholarships to deserving law students in southern California since 1987.
+The Foundation has granted over $2 million in scholarships to deserving law students in southern California since 1987.

 Courses Taught: Contracts, Estate and Gift Taxation, and Federal Income Tax.